Stevia is now widely used as a substitute for sugar. But is it as good as they say?

 There have also been studies of stevioside that show it to have anti-inflammatory actions.

 No negative side effects with steviol glycosides were reported in this study (Barriocanal, 2008).
-In this study of both stevioside and rebaudioside A in Food and Chemical Toxicology in 2008… “… No safety concerns were noted as determined by reporting of adverse events, laboratory assessments of safety or vital signs.”
+In another study of both stevioside and rebaudioside A in Food and Chemical Toxicology in 2008… researchers found,

 Although stevia is a pure substance that has no calories and a low glycemic index, stevia sweeteners are compounds that have other additives that may contain calories and other unwanted substances.